jeka-dev/demo-cowsay/README.md

 ```shell
 jeka ::cosway docker: build
 ```
-This requires a Docker client installed on the host (*Docker Desktop* is fine).
+This requires a Docker client installed on the host.

-Then you can run the image, by executing:
+Then you can run the image by executing:
 ```shell
 docker run --rm demo-cowsay:latest "Hello Docker"
 ```